The Tampa Bay Rays are not the only ones who call Tropicana Field their home.

 READ MORE: Repair of Tropicana Field could be pushed back after 2026 season opener

-Rays officials are aiming to complete restorations in time for the 2026 season at the earliest, but the city of St. Petersburg sent a letter to the Rays this week saying there's no deadline to fix the Trop's tattered roof, which could push reopening past that date.
+Rays officials want to complete restorations in time for the 2026 season, but St. Petersburg sent a letter to the team on Jan.
+15 saying the use agreement with the city gives no deadline for repairs, which could push back the reopening.

-The Rays will play the 2025 MLB season at Steinbrenner Field in Tampa, which serves as the spring training ground for the New York Yankees.
+The Rays will play the 2025 season at Steinbrenner Field in Tampa, the spring training home for the New York Yankees.

 The Trop will eventually be torn down to make way for a new $1.3 billion stadium, part of a $6.5 billion redevelopment deal.

-County commissioners, the St. Pete City Council, and the team's ownership had gone back and forth about funding the deal last year.
+County commissioners, the St. Petersburg City Council and team ownership had gone back and forth about funding the deal last year.